AIR FORCE AID SOCIETY

 The Car Care Because We Care Program is designed to keep the primary family vehicle of deployed active duty Air Force members in top running condition by providing preventive vehicle maintenance.
-This maintenance includes oil/filter change, lubrication, and vehicle safety checks on a grant basis.
-The voucher is available for spouses of active duty air force members deployed for more than 30 days, spouses of active duty Air force members assigned to a remote tour, and first-term Airmen.
+This maintenance includes oil/filter changes, lubrication, and vehicle safety checks on a grant basis.
+The voucher is available for spouses of active duty Air Force members deployed for more than 30 days, spouses of active duty Air Force members assigned to a remote tour, and first-term Airmen.
 To receive your voucher, you may visit the M&FRC with a copy of your spouse’s orders if you are the spouse.
-First ten Airmen have to come in and have a budget with a PFC.
+First-term Airmen have to come in and have a budget with a PFC.

 EFMP Financial Assistance

-Q-Coded EFMP Families of Active duty service members, Active Guard Reserve (AGR), Guard/Reserve on Full-Time orders and Traditional Guard/Reserve on long-term orders can receive up to $3,000 dollars per EFMP enrolled family member over a 5 year period for adaptive equipment, assistive technology devices, specialized activity fees (including siblings), or membership fees to organizations that provide special needs services.
+Q-Coded EFMP Families of Active duty service members, Active Guard Reserve (AGR), Guard/Reserve on Full-Time orders, and Traditional Guard/Reserve on long-term orders can receive up to $3,000 per EFMP-enrolled family member over a 5-year period for adaptive equipment, assistive technology devices, specialized activity fees (including siblings), or membership fees for organizations that provide special needs services.
 Apply on the AFAS.org website by filling out an application for Standard Assistance; Q Code verification required.
 No budget needed.